Frequently Asked Questions

 Regardless of the type of position you’re interested in, the hiring manager at your company of interest will want to see an overview of the various positions you’ve held, as well as academic information, skills, interests, professional associations and/or community involvement.

-The second semester of your Freshman year is when you should start thinking about it.
+The second semester of your First Year is when you should start thinking about it.

 Typically, a resume should not be longer than one page; however, there are always exceptions.
 Talk to us if you’re unsure about your particular situation.